Too and Enough: How to Use Them Correctly in English

 - Make the mixture with enough milk.

-- I can’t eat any more, I’ve had enough.
+- I can’t eat any more — I’ve had enough.

 - Paul is not old enough to drive.

-Patterns with “enough”:
+Useful Patterns with “Enough”

 - Bob had enough time for a coffee.